himanshu1311/lake_depth_classification/README.md

 <img src="Image/glacial-lakes.jpg" >

 ## Methodology
-Machine learning has been used for classifying the lake depths.
+A Machine learning based classifier has been used for classifying the lake depths.
 Following parameters have been considered:
 * Landsat 8 Bands
   * Visible Bands (Red, Green & Blue)
   * Infrared Bands (NIR & SWIR)